-Volvo XC60 Recharge hybrid practicality & boot space
+Volvo XC60 Recharge hybrid boot space & seating

-Volvo XC60 Recharge isn't quite as practical as regular models, but there's still enough space and versatility here for most families
+The Volvo XC60 plug-in isn't quite as practical as the non-hybrid models, but there's still enough space and versatility for most families

-Passenger space is strong, as is load space, so the XC60 should be a practical family SUV that boosts efficiency.
-That’s down to the technology under the stylish body.
-Packaging is good, so there’s space inside for four, but even loaded up with five occupants there’s still plenty of room for medium-length journeys.
+Passenger space is strong, as is load space, so the XC60 should be a practical family SUV that also boasts strong efficiency.
+Packaging is good, so there’s space inside for four, but even loaded up with five occupants there’s still plenty of room for longer journeys.

 Volvo XC60 Recharge hybrid interior space, storage & comfort